-We and the selling stockholder have agreed to indemnify the U.S. underwriter and the international manager against certain liabilities, including liabilities under the Securities Act, or to contribute to payments the U.S. underwriter and the international manager may be required to make in respect of those liabilities.
+We and the selling stockholder have agreed to indemnify the underwriter against certain liabilities, including liabilities under the Securities Act, or to contribute to payments the underwriter may be required to make in respect of those liabilities.

-The U.S. underwriter and the international manager are offering the shares, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel, including the validity of the shares, and other conditions contained in the purchase agreements, such as the receipt by the U.S. underwriter and the international manager of officer's certificates and legal opinions.
-The U.S. underwriter and the international manager the international manager reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
+The underwriter is offering the shares, subject to prior sale, when, as and if issued to and accepted by it, subject to approval of legal matters by its counsel, including the validity of the shares, and other conditions contained in the purchase agreement, such as the receipt by the underwriter of officer's certificates and legal opinions.
+The underwriter reserves the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.